 3 spring onions, thinly sliced

-½ cucumber, peeled, cut in half lengthwise, seeded (I scrape a teaspoon down centre to do this) and thinly sliced
+½ cucumber, peeled, cut in half lengthwise, seeded (I scrape a teaspoon down the centre to do this) and thinly sliced

-½ red capsicum, de seeded, membrane removed and cut in to small-ish cubes
+½ red capsicum, de-seeded, membrane removed and cut into small-ish cubes

-4 tablespoon toasted sesame seeds, for garnishing
+4 tablespoons toasted sesame seeds for garnishing

-1 small handful of coriander sprigs, to garnish
+1 small handful of coriander sprigs to garnish

 Make the dressing by combining the zest, ginger, honey, cayenne, and salt in a bowl and whisk to combine.
 Add the lemon juice, rice vinegar, and tamari and whisk again.
-Slowly drizzle in the oils, whilst whisking all the time with the other hand.
+Slowly drizzle in the oils whilst whisking all the time with the other hand.

 Cook the soba in plenty of rapidly boiling salted water just until tender, then drain and rinse under cold running water.

 While the noodles are cooking, drain the tofu, pat it dry, and cut it into rectangles roughly the size of your thumb (½ inch thick and 1 inch long).
-Cook the tofu in a dry nonstick (or well-seasoned) pan over medium-high heat for a few minutes, until the pieces are browned on one side.
-Toss gently once or twice and then continue cooking for another minute or so, until the tofu is firm, golden and bouncy.
+Cook the tofu in a dry nonstick (or well-seasoned) pan over medium-high heat for a few minutes until the pieces are browned on one side.
+Toss gently once or twice and then continue cooking for another minute or so until the tofu is firm, golden and bouncy.